aregsar/aregsarblog/blog/2020/nginx-php-config-settings-explained/index.md

 }
 ```

+The HTTP block also includes an `include` directive that includes one or more configuration files that include the `.conf` extension from the `/etc/nginx/conf.d/` directory.
+These files can also include server blocks that will be included in the HTTP block.

+General best practice is to not modify the main config file to add server blocks.
+If we are only running a single server then it is best practice to add the server block in a `/etc/nginx/conf.d/server.conf` file.

+If we are running more than one website on a single server, there is a `/etc/nginx/sites_active/` directory that we can add configuration files to for each server.
+Each of these files will contain a single server block for a specific website.
+Any files in this directory will be included by default in the HTTP block.

+Instead of directly adding configuration files in `/etc/nginx/sites_active/` it is best practice to instead add the file to the `/etc/nginx/sites_available/` directory and symlink it in the `/etc/nginx/sites_active/` directory.
+This way we can keep the configuration file and simply unlink it in `/etc/nginx/sites_active/` if we want to disable the site, instead of having to remove the actual file from `/etc/nginx/sites_active/`.

+## Configuring Server blocks

-For the purposes of this post I will start with the `server` configuration block that matches the URI of the request we want to respond to.
+As mentioned before the `server` configuration block that matches the URI of the request we want to respond to.

+Below a server block for responding to requests using a PHP server is shown:

 ```nginx
 server {